hmlam1/CaseStudy02DDS/README.md

 # CaseStudy02DDS

 ## Introduction to the Project
-Identify top three factors that contribute to job turnover and build a model to predict attrition.
-Additionally, discern job role specific trends and relevant observations backed by statistical analysis.
-Lastly, build a second model that predicts monthly salary.
+Identify top three factors that contribute to job turnover and discern job role specific trends as well as relevant observations backed by statistical analysis.
+Utilize KNN, Naïve Bayes and linear regression to deploy prediction models for attrition and monthly salary.

 ## Executive Summary
-Abcdefgh
+Employee retention is a crucial cost-effective measure for businesses in addition to a host of nonfiscal benefits such as morale, productivity, and cultural impact.

 ## Contents
 1. Datasets: Raw data, attrition prediction, salary prediction